-This week we’re talking about the Division of Responsibility, a technique developed by a US based Registered Dietitian by the name of Ellyn Satter.
+The Division of Responsibility in feeding is a technique developed by a US based Registered Dietitian by the name of Ellyn Satter.

 The following excerpt is published with permission from the Ellyn Satter Institute and the original link can be found here.